 It is sufficient for either the effect or the object to exist in order for an infringement finding.
-The Board typically conducts effects analysis in order to evaluate whether the vertical agreement results in any effects on the market and whether positive effects outweigh restrictive effects.

 2.13 Will enforcers or legal tribunals weigh the harm against potential benefits or efficiencies?

 The Board considers potential efficiencies or benefits for consumers to decide whether a restrictive agreement could benefit from individual exemption.
 Restrictions should not be more than what is necessary to reach efficiencies and benefits, and the agreement should not eliminate competition in a significant part of the relevant market.